-1 THEN Elohim looked upon Aḏam and Ḥawwah, and upon what had come upon them from Satan, and how he had made them perish.
+1 Then Elohim looked at Aḏam and Ḥawwah, and at what had befallen them from Satan, and how he killed them.

-2 Elohim, therefore, sent His Word, and raised up Aḏam and Ḥawwah from their state of death.
+2 So, Elohim sent His Word and raised Aḏam and Ḥawwah from death.

-3 Then, Aḏam, when he was raised, said, “O Elohim, Thou hast burnt and taken from us the corn Thou hadst given us, and Thou hast emptied out the bucket of water.
-And Thou hast sent Thy messengers, who have waylaid us from the corn-field.
-Wilt Thou make us perish?
-If this be from Thee, O Elohim, then take away our souls; but punish us not.”
+3 Then, when he was raised, Aḏam said, “O Elohim, You have burnt and taken the seeds which You had given us.
+You have emptied out the bucket of water.
+And You have sent Your messengers, who have caused us to lose our way from the corn field.
+Will You kill us?
+If this is from you, O Elohim, then take away our souls but stop punishing us.”

-7 And Elohim told His messengers to take Aḏam and Ḥawwah, and to bear them up to the field of wheat, which they found as before, with the bucket full of water.
+7 And Elohim told His messengers to take Aḏam and Ḥawwah, and to lift them up to the field of wheat, which they found as before with the bucket full of water.

-8 There they saw a tree, and found on it solid manna; and wondered at Elohim’s power.
+8 There they saw a tree and found on it solid manna, and they were astonished at Elohim’s power.
 And the messengers commanded them to eat of the manna when they were hungry.

-9 And Elohim adjured Satan with a curse, not to come again, and destroy the field of corn.
+9 And Elohim admonished Satan with a curse, not to come again and destroy the field of corn.

-10 Then Aḏam and Ḥawwah took of the corn, and made of it an offering, and took it and offered it up on the mountain, the place where they had offered up their first offering of blood.
+10 Then Aḏam and Ḥawwah took of the corn, and made an offering of it, and took it and offered it up on the mountain, at the place where they had offered up their first offering of blood.

-12 Then Elohim said to Aḏam and Ḥawwah, “Since ye have made this oblation and have offered it to Me, I shall make it My flesh, when I come down upon earth to save you; and I shall cause it to be offered continually upon an altar, for forgiveness and for mercy, unto those who partake of it duly.”
+12 Then Elohim said to Aḏam and Ḥawwah, “Since you have made this offering and have offered it to Me, I shall make it My Bĕn’s flesh when He comes down on earth to save you.
+I shall cause it to be offered continually on an altar for forgiveness and mercy for those who partake of it appropriately.”

-13 And Elohim sent a bright fire upon the offering of Aḏam and Ḥawwah, and filled it with brightness, grace, and light; and the Ruaḥ ha’Qodesh came down upon that oblation.
+13 Then Elohim sent a bright fire over the offering of Aḏam and Ḥawwah and filled it with brightness, grace, and light.
+And the Ruaḥ ha’Qodesh came down on that offering.

-14 Then Elohim commanded an messenger to take fire-tongs, like a spoon, and with it to take an offering and bring it to Aḏam and Ḥawwah.
-And the messenger did so, as Elohim had commanded him, and offered it to them.
+14 Then Elohim Commanded a messenger to take fire tongs, like a spoon, and take an offering and bring it to Aḏam and Ḥawwah.
+And the messenger did so as Elohim had Commanded him, and offered it to them.

 15 And the souls of Aḏam and Ḥawwah were brightened, and their hearts were filled with joy and gladness and with the praises of Elohim.

-16 And Elohim said to Aḏam, “This shall be unto you a custom, to do so, when affliction and sorrow come upon you.
-But your deliverance and your entrance into the garden, shall not be until the days are fulfilled, as agreed between you and Me; were it not so, I would, of My mercy and pity for you, bring you back to My garden and to My favour for the sake of the offering you have just made to My name.”
+16 And Elohim said to Aḏam, “This shall be a custom to you to perform when affliction and sorrow should come over you.
+But your deliverance and your entrance in to the garden, shall not be until the days are fulfilled as agreed between you and Me.
+If it were not for this, I would bring you back to My garden and to My favor and My mercy and pity for you, for the sake of the offering you have just made to My Name.”

-17 Aḏam rejoiced at these words which he heard from Elohim; and he and Ḥawwah worshipped before the altar, to which they bowed, and then went back to the Cave of Treasures.
+17 Aḏam rejoiced at these words, which he heard from Elohim.
+And Aḏam and Ḥawwah worshipped before the altar, to which they bowed, and then went back to the Cave of Treasures.

-19 And they stood up the whole night praying until morning; and then went out of the cave.
+19 And they stood up the entire night praying until morning.
+Then they went out of the cave.

-20 Then Aḏam said to Ḥawwah, with joy of heart, because of the offering they had made to Elohim, and that had been accepted of Him, “Let us do this three times every week, on the fourth day Wednesday, on the preparation day Friday, and on the Shabbath, all the days of our life.”
+20 Then Aḏam said to Ḥawwah, with joy in his heart, because of the offering they had made to Elohim that had been accepted by Him, “Let us do this three times every week, on all the days of our life.”

-21 And as they agreed to these words between themselves, Elohim was pleased with their thoughts, and with the resolution they had each taken with the other.
+21 And as they agreed on these words and Elohim was pleased with their thoughts and with the decision they made.

-24 Then Elohim withdrew His Word from Aḏam.
+24 Then the Word of Elohim withdrew from Aḏam.

-25 But Aḏam continued to offer this oblation thus, every week three times, until, the end of seven weeks.
-And on the first day, which is the fiftieth, Aḏam made an offering as he was wont, and he and Ḥawwah took it and came to the altar before Elohim, as He had taught them.
+25 But Aḏam continued to make the offering as he had, every week, three times a week, until the end of seven weeks.
+And on the first day, which is the fiftieth, Aḏam made an offering as he was accustomed, and he and Ḥawwah took it and came to the altar before Elohim, as He had taught them.